paulbares/phone-booking-manager/README.md

 The project is a SpringBoot application using Spring Data JPA to provide an implementation of `PhoneBookService` that relies on database as storage mechanism, whether it be a relational database or a NoSQL database.
-In the present case and by convenience, H2 database is used, but it would be easy to replace it with a production-ready database.
+In the present case and by convenience, H2 database is used, but it is easily replaceable with a production-ready database.

 Before going into details, please find a UML diagram of the main classes of this project.

 <img width="800" src="documentation/assets/uml.png">

-## MapPhoneBookingService
+## MapPhoneBookingServiceTests

 A very simple in-memory implementation of `PhoneBookingService` backed by a `ConcurrentHashMap`.

-- **Pros**: simple (easy to debug and test), lightweight (no external dependency needed, it's provided by the JDK !), thread safeness without any effort and while avoiding contention, fast (in-memory), easy to deploy
+- **Pros**: simple (easy to debug and test), lightweight (no external dependency needed, it's provided by the JDK !), thread safeness without any effort while avoiding contention, fast (in-memory), easy to deploy
 - **Cons**: **not scalable** as only one instance of the application could be deployed.
 If the service is restarted, stored information is lost (in-memory)